-Try this easy vegan paella recipe for dinner tonight and you’ll be pleasantly surprised about how simple it is to put together.
+Try this easy vegetarian paella recipe for dinner tonight and you’ll be pleasantly surprised about how simple it is to put together.
+Suitable for vegans too.

 I wanted to serve this as a family meal that both the adults and children would enjoy.
 The key to making a vegetable paella that everyone will love is to fill it full of things they already like.
 To this end I have used red peppers, peas and black olives in this easy vegan paella recipe.
 With our picky eater we don’t have much in the way to go on in terms of vegetables that he likes but he did eat all the olives!
 I guess what I’m saying is that you can adjust this recipe to suit you.
 You could swap the butter beans for a meat substitute like Quorn if you prefer, although I do think the butter beans work really well in this dish.

 My son has been asking me to make paella for him at least once a week since we went to Valencia in 2016.
 We stayed in a tiny beach resort that only had one cafe.
 Every lunch time we queued up with the Spanish holidaymakers to choose our lunch from the counter and R absolutely loved the traditional paella that he had there.
 (I ate gazpacho, tortilla and chips on rotation as these were the only veggie options.)
 I’m not sure that my version will ever be as good as the Valencian paella made in the biggest pan you’ve ever seen, with fresh local ingredients, and enjoyed after a busy morning playing on the beach, but it’s a pretty great meal nonetheless.

 This easy vegetarian paella recipe is also a fantastic way to up your vegetable intake if you’re trying to get close to eating ten a day.
 If you can’t find (or don’t like) fennel feel free to substitute another onion, more peppers, or another vegetable that you like.
 Broad beans and green beans also work well if you’re making this in summer.